hungkaihsin/LLM-Powered_Resume_Analyzer/README.md

 ## Key Features

-- **Resume Analysis:** Upload your resume (PDF or DOCX) to have it parsed and analyzed.
+- **Resume Analysis:** Upload your resume (PDF) to have it parsed and analyzed.
 - **Skill Extraction:** Utilizes Google's Gemini API to intelligently extract skills, experience, and education from your resume.
-- **Job Scraping:** Scrapes job postings from popular platforms to get real-time job requirements.
+- **Job Scraping:** Scrapes job postings from Adzuna by using its api to get real-time job requirements.
 - **Match Percentage:** Calculates and displays a percentage score indicating how well your resume matches a target job description.
-- **Course Recommendations:** Recommends online courses from various platforms to help you fill any identified skill gaps.
+- **Course Recommendations:** Recommends online courses (using Serpapi API) from Coursera to help you fill any identified skill gaps.

 ## Tech Stack

 - **Frontend:** React, Vite, CSS
-- **Backend:** Python, Flask/FastAPI (or similar)
+- **Backend:** Python, Flask/FastAPI
 - **AI/ML:** Google Gemini API
 - **Libraries:** Beautiful Soup (for scraping), PyMuPDF (for PDF processing)